Overhead Barbell Squat

 Follow these step-by-step instructions to perform Overhead Barbell Squat with proper form and technique.

-Stand with your feet shoulder-width apart, holding a barbell with both hands above your shoulders.
+Stand with your feet shoulder-width apart, toes pointed slightly out, and hold a barbell overhead with a wide grip.

 Secondary Muscles